Top wireless and Bluetooth speakers

 If you’re looking for a low-cost simple Bluetooth speaker on a budget, this speaker is ideal.
 It’s rare to find a small portable speaker with great sound, but this speaker excels, impressing our expert panel with its great energy and drive, and a surprisingly large sound for its size.
 It’s very easy to set up, with a ten-and-a-half hour battery life, and is even slash-proof as well.

-Looking for more information?
+Want to know more about what to buy?
 See our guide to the best wireless and Bluetooth speakers.

-And here are three portable speakers to avoid
+And here are three cheap speakers to avoid

 This brand makes some of the best multi-room speakers, which is why we were so surprised that the same brand managed to produce our worst-rated Bluetooth speaker.
 The battery life is excellent at 30 hours, but that’s 30 hours of harsh, unpleasant music.
 Hopefully the company’s multi-room team will share some of their wisdom and make future iterations of this speaker sound better.
 This model is beyond saving.